|

 Some

-companies like Parker Brothers, Activision, Micro Fun and all newer Games avoided this
+companies like Parker Brothers, Activision, Micro Fun and allmost all newer

-delay by simply bypassing the loop in the Bios.
+delay by simply bypassing it in the Bios.

-In Denmark and EU do we not have the 12 seconds delay, only
+Europe we don't have the 12 seconds delay, only around

 4 seconds.

-I found the box far into my cellar, which I also found the box for the
+I found the box far behind in my storage room, which I also found the box for the

 Roller controller.